lotanaharoni/Red-Black-Tree/README.md

 ## Introduction

-This program analyzes a Red-black tree.
+This program analyzes a Red-black tree.<br>
-The program guarantees searching, insertion and deletion in O(log(n)) time.
+It guarantees searching, insertion and deletion in O(log(n)) time.<br>
-The program can rearranged and repainted the tree when it's modified.
+When the tree is modified, the new tree is rearranged and repainted.
 <br>